Jobtimize/SpotifyToMp3/README.txt

 Now you are ready to download music.

-Run main.py from command line, with spotify URL playlists as arguments (can be multiple) Each spotify playlist will be downloaded and placed in a separate folder.
+Run main.py from command line, with spotify URL playlists as arguments (can be multiple).
+Each spotify playlist will be downloaded and placed in a separate folder.

 Windows example: